Whiteknight/whiteknight.github.com/stage/exceptionhandler_redux.md

 title: Parrot ExceptionHandlers Redux
 ---

-When I invoke an exception in Parrot's PIR, the operation more-or-less looks like this:
+When I invoke an exception in Parrot's PIR, the operation more or less looks like this:

     .sub foo